Gary Lineker: Other media appearances

 In the 1980s, Gremlin Graphics released three computer games bearing Lineker's name: Gary Lineker's Superstar Soccer, Gary Lineker's Superskills and Gary Lineker's Hot Shot! (released in Germany as Litti's Hot Shot!).

 Lineker participated in Prince Edward's charity television special The Grand Knockout Tournament in 1987.
 He also appeared in the 1991 play An Evening with Gary Lineker by Arthur Smith and Chris England, which was adapted for television in 1994.
 He presented a seven-part TV series for the BBC in 1998 (directed by Lloyd Stanton) called Gary Lineker's Golden Boots, with other football celebrities.
 It was an extensive history of the World Cup focusing on the 'Golden Boots' (top scorers).

 In 2006, Lineker took on an acting role as the voice of Underground Ernie on the BBC's children's channel, CBeebies.
 In December 2008, Lineker appeared on the ITV1 television programme Who Wants to Be a Millionaire? where he and English rugby union player Austin Healey won £50,000 for the Nicholls Spinal Injury Foundation.
 In 2009, Lineker and his wife Danielle hosted a series of the BBC's Northern Exposure, following on from Laurence Llewelyn-Bowen from the previous year in visiting and showcasing locations throughout Northern Ireland.

 Lineker has made a number of cameo appearances in TV shows and movies, such as the 2002 film Bend It Like Beckham, the 2014 BBC TV film Marvellous, and a number of appearances in the Apple TV+ football comedy TV series Ted Lasso.
 In 2013, Lineker participated in the genealogical programme Who Do You Think You Are? during which he discovered an ancestor who was a poacher, and another who was a legal clerk.
 In 2021, Lineker started hosting the ITV game show Sitting on a Fortune.

 Goalhanger Films and Podcasts

 In May 2014, Lineker established his own production company Goalhanger Films Ltd. with former ITV Controller Tony Pastor.
 During the 2014 FIFA World Cup, Lineker presented several short videos produced by Goalhanger Films on YouTube with the title Blahzil.
 In May 2015, the company produced a 60-minute-long documentary presented by Lineker titled Gary Lineker on the Road to FA Cup Glory for the BBC.

-He also operates Goalhanger Podcasts, which produces Leading, The Rest is History, The Rest is Politics and his own podcast, The Rest is Football, which he hosts with Alan Shearer and Micah Richards.
+He is a cofounder of Goalhanger Podcasts, which produces several podcasts under "The Rest is..." branding including The Rest is History, The Rest is Politics and Lineker's own podcast, The Rest Is Football, which he hosts with Alan Shearer and Micah Richards.
+Goalhanger was named the UK's fastest growing business in 2026, a year when it also entered into venture capital focused on developing UK media companies.

+In December 2025, Lineker signed an agreement with Netflix to cover the 2026 FIFA World Cup on his podcast The Rest is Football.
+After the World Cup, Netflix renewed the podcast to focus on the 2026–27 Premier League season.